-To value a company discounting the expected cash flows using an appropriate discount rate we may use different expected cash flows that have different risk and, therefore, require a different discount rate.
-As we are valuing one and the same company, we must get the same valuation, no matter which expected cash flows are being used.
-In this paper we present ten different approaches to valuing companies by cash flow discounting.
-Although some authors argue that different methods may yield different valuations, we will show that all methods provide the same value under the same assumptions.
-We were motivated to write this paper because of the common question raised by students, faculty and practitioners: "why do I get different answers from different discounted cash flow valuations and from residual income valuations?"
+To value a company by discounting the expected cash flows at an appropriate discount rate, we may use different expected cash flows, which will have different risks and, therefore, will require different discount rates.
+As in each case we are valuing the same company, we should get the same valuation, no matter which expected cash flows we use.
+In this paper we present ten different approaches to valuing companies by discounting cash flows.
+Although some authors argue that different methods may produce different valuations, we will show that all methods provide the same value under the same assumptions.
+We were motivated to write this paper because of the question commonly raised by students, faculty and practitioners: "Why do I get different answers from different discounted cash flow valuations and from residual income valuations?"

 The most common method for valuing companies is the Free Cash Flow method.
 In that method, interest tax shields are excluded from the cash flows and the tax deductibility of the interest is treated as a decrease in the weighted average cost of capital (WACC).
-As the WACC depends on the capital structure, this method requires an iterative process: to calculate the WACC we need the value of the company, and to calculate the value of the company we need the WACC.
-Seven out of the ten methods presented require an iterative process, while the other three (APV and the two business risk-adjusted cash flows methods) do not.
+As the WACC depends on the capital structure, this method requires an iterative process: to calculate the WACC, we need to know the value of the company, and to calculate the value of the company, we need to know the WACC.
+Seven out of the ten methods presented require an iterative process, while only three (APV and the two business risk-adjusted cash flows methods) do not.
 The prime advantage of these three methods is their simplicity.
-Whenever the debt is forecasted in levels, rather than as a percentage of firm value, the APV is much easier to use because the value of the interest tax shields is quite easy to calculate.
+Whenever the debt is forecasted in levels, instead of as a percentage of firm value, the APV is much easier to use because the value of the interest tax shields is quite easy to calculate.
 The two business risk-adjusted cash flows methods are also easy to use because the interest tax shields are included in the cash flows.
-The discount rate of these three methods is the required return to assets and so does not change when capital structure changes.
+The discount rate of these three methods is the required return to assets and, therefore, it does not change when capital structure changes.

-Section I describes the ten most commonly used methods for valuing companies by cash flow discounting.
+Section I describes the ten most commonly used methods for valuing companies by discounting cash flows.
 We show that all ten methods always give the same value.
-This result is logical, since all the methods analyze the same reality under the same hypotheses; they only differ in the cash flows taken as the starting point for the valuation.
+This result is logical, since all the methods analyze the same reality under the same hypotheses; they differ only in the cash flows taken as the starting point for the valuation.
 The ten methods are as follows:

-- equity cash flows discounted at the required return to equity; - free cash flow discounted at the WACC; - Capital cash flows discounted at the WACC before tax; - APV (Adjusted Present Value); - residual income discounted at the required return to equity; - EVA discounted at the WACC; - the business's risk-adjusted free cash flows discounted at the required return to assets;
+- equity cash flows discounted at the required return to equity; - free cash flow discounted at the WACC; - Capital cash flows discounted at the WACC before tax; - APV (Adjusted Present Value); - residual income discounted at the required return to equity; - EVA discounted at the WACC;

-- the business's risk-adjusted equity cash flows discounted at the required return to assets; - the risk-free-adjusted free cash flows discounted at the risk-free rate; and - the risk-free-adjusted equity cash flows discounted at the risk-free rate.
+- the business's risk-adjusted free cash flows discounted at the required return to assets: - the business's risk-adjusted equity cash flows discounted at the required return to assets: - the risk-free-adjusted free cash flows discounted at the risk-free rate; and - The risk-free-adjusted equity cash flows discounted at the risk-free rate.